persalys/persalys/python/doc/developer_manual/validation/validation.rst

   - the documentation is opened in a web browser

-New OTStudy
+New Study
 ```````````

 - click on button New study in the mdiArea

-  - item OTStudy_0 appears in the tree view
+  - item Study_0 appears in the tree view

   - a 'study' window with 3(+2) buttons appears:
     - Symbolic model